papajessie/swcpy/docs/translate.md

     dia_epSpacebear_w1c1_02 'There’s a limited time window for this job, so let’s get started.
 It’ll be worth it!' dia_epSpacebear_w1c2_00 'Doing great, partner.
 We make good on this deal, I bet there will be more jobs in the future.' dia_epSpacebear_w1cf_00 "You did it, partner!
 My contact came through, like I said.
 In fact, they told me they'll pay for any extra work we do on this contract.
-If you aren't satisfied, keep up the work and they'll keep up the payment!" dia_epUnderFire_p1c1_00_e 'Hello again, Friend!
+If you aren't satisfied, keep up the work and they'll keep up the payment!" dia_epTrixie_p1c1_00 "Pirates have stolen my relics!
+Unforgivable!
+Get them back and you will be rewarded.
+Could I do it?
+Of course I could do it!
+But I'm a little tied down right now." dia_epTrixie_p1c1_01 'Now listen, I know a smuggler who keeps his ear to the ground, and he owes me a favor.
+If anyone knows who’s got my relics, he will.
+We need to find out what he knows.' dia_epTrixie_p1c1_02 "But I don't know where he is… He's a card player, gambler, scoundrel.
+He’s probably playing cards in some cantina with mercenaries and smugglers!
+Find him." dia_epTrixie_p1c1_03 "The reward?
+I've had these data fragments in my collection for a long time, I'm sure they will be of use to you." dia_epTrixie_p1c2_00 'You are close to finding my friend.
+Oh, they call him Baron now?
+Hah!' dia_epTrixie_p1c2_01 'I have more tasks that will help you uncover clues.
+Keep it up and I will give you more of my data fragments.' dia_epTrixie_p1c3_00 'You should have enough information to locate him now.
+Baron Administrator Calrissian.
+Hah!' dia_epTrixie_p1c3_01 "Talk with him, tell him Maz sent you.
+He might not tell you everything he knows for free though, I said he's a friend, not stupid." dia_epTrixie_p1c3_02 'Any new information you recover will be rewarded.' dia_epTrixie_p2c1_00 "Hello, I'm the Administrator of this facility.
+Maz Kanata sent you?
+Look I'm a legitimate businessman..." dia_epTrixie_p2c1_01 "Alright, alright, but you have to do something for me first.
+An… organization is threatening my operation.
+Deal with them first.
+Then, I can help you track down Maz's Relics." dia_epTrixie_p2c1_02 'Also, I recently acquired a few crates of data fragments in a card game.
+They’re yours… if you do these tasks for me.
+Agreed?' dia_epTrixie_p2c2_00 "They're backing off, keep up the pressure.
+Remember our agreement, I'll pay for every one of them you deal with." dia_epTrixie_p2c3_00 "They don't seem so keen on my gas mine now.
+Hey, that was no easy spin, you've done me a real favor!" dia_epTrixie_p2c3_01 'The relics?
+Sure, I can help Maz, I\'m just waiting to hear back from my "sources".' dia_epTrixie_p2c3_02 "Oh and if you want to take care of what's left of that organization then I'll compensate you handsomely." dia_epTrixie_p3c1_00_e "I've found the pirates smuggling Maz’s relics.
+They’ve been disguising themselves as Rebels.
+An impressive operation!" dia_epTrixie_p3c1_00_r "I've discovered that the pirates are smuggling Maz’s relics through Empire bases, using them as a cover.
+An impressive operation!" dia_epTrixie_p3c1_01 'While you are recovering Maz’s relics, dismantle their little enterprise.
+It will be advantageous for everybody.
+Here’s more data fragments to sweeten the deal.' dia_epTrixie_p3c2_00 "I've heard you've shut down some of their operations.
+Remember, complete the tasks and you'll be well compensated." dia_epTrixie_p3c3_00 "Buddy!
+How’ you doing?
+You've taken back Maz's relics?
+She'll be happy!
+Let's not keep the lady waiting." dia_epTrixie_p3c3_01 "You know... if you deal with what's left of these pirates I will repay you, they might even have some new relics to add to Maz's collection!" dia_epTrixie_p4c1_00_e "My relics!
+You found them.
+So, they've been disguising themselves as Rebels!
+Those beasts!
+Right under my nose." dia_epTrixie_p4c1_00_r "My relics!
+You found them.
+So, they've been hiding behind the Empire!
+Those beasts!" dia_epTrixie_p4c1_01 "This isn't just some union dispute.
+Nobody steals from Maz Kanata.
+I want you to teach these thieves a lesson!" dia_epTrixie_p4c1_02 "I have more data fragments stored away.
+Do this for me and they're yours." dia_epTrixie_p4c2_00 "Ha!
+You're right in the mess!
+Keep this up and you will earn yourself more data fragments." dia_epTrixie_p4c3_00 "You've done well, but there will be more of those thieving troublemakers out there.
+Remind them that nobody breaks the rules!
+Find more of those pirates and I will repay you." dia_epUnderFire_p1c1_00_e 'Hello again, Friend!
 I was thinking, those Stormtroopers of yours are trusty in a fight, but what about something a little more out of the ordinary?' dia_epUnderFire_p1c1_00_r 'Hello again, Friend!
 I was thinking, those Soldiers of yours are trusty in a fight, but what about something a little more out of the ordinary?' dia_epUnderFire_p1c1_01 'I find myself with several more jobs that need doing.
 There are some truly extraordinary rewards in it for you, trust me!'